Uniqueness and stability of steady vortex rings for 3D incompressible Euler equation: Introduction and main results

 Mathematical analysis for the vortex rings has been a subject of active studies for a long time and traces back to the works of Helmholtz \cite{Hel} in 1858 and Lord Kelvin \cite{Tho} in 1867.
 Kelvin and Hicks found a formula to show that if the vortex ring with circulation $\kappa$ has radius $r_*$ and its cross-section $\varepsilon$ is small, then the vortex ring translates approximately with the velocity (see \cite{Lam, Tho})

+More generally, in addition to the circular vortex filaments, the law of motion of the general evolved curve has also been extensively studied, which was formally shown to be binormal curvature flow (see e.g. \cite{DR, LC}).
+Mathematical verification of the validity of describing the motion of general evolved curve by binormal curvature flow is closely connected to the well-known \emph{vortex filament conjecture}, for which we refer to \cite{JS}.

 In 1894, Hill \cite{Hil} first constructed an explicit particular translating flow of the Euler equation\,(called Hill's spherical vortex) whose support is a ball.
 Fraenkel \cite{Fra1, Fra2} provided a first constructive proof for the existence of a vortex ring concentrated around a torus with a small cross-section $\ep>0$.
-In 1972, Norbury \cite{Nor72} provided a constructive proof for the existence of steady vortex rings with constant $\zeta$ that are close to Hill's vortex.
-Global existence of vortex rings was first established by Fraenkel and Berger \cite{BF1}.
+In 1972, Norbury \cite{Nor72} constructed a family of steady vortex rings with constant $\zeta$ that are close to Hill's vortex, which are usually referred to as Norbury's nearly spherical vortex rings.
+General existence theory of vortex rings with a given vorticity function was first established by Fraenkel and Berger \cite{BF1}.
 Existence of steady vortex rings are also studied in \cite{AS,Ni} by using the mountain pass theorem.
+For the construction of vortex rings in Beltrami flows, we refer to \cite{Abe22}.

 For special nonlinearities $f$, lots of existence results have been obtained, for which we refer to \cite{CWZ, CWWZ, FT, VS, YJ} and references therein.
-We would like to highlight the work \cite{VS}, where de Valeriola and Van Schaftingen constructed steady vortex rings with $f(s)=s_+^p$ for $p>1$ and $\lambda=\frac{1}{\ep^2}$ for every $\ep>0$ by studying the elliptic problem \eqref{1-6}.
+We would like to highlight the work \cite{VS}, in which de Valeriola and Van Schaftingen constructed steady vortex rings with $f(s)=s_+^p$ for $p>1$ and $\lambda=\frac{1}{\ep^2}$ for every $\ep>0$ by studying the elliptic problem \eqref{1-6}, where $s_+:=\max\{0, s\}$.
 We remark that the vortex rings obtained in \cite{VS} are classical solutions to the 3D Euler equation since the velocity field is of $C^{1,\alpha}$ for any $\alpha\in(0,1)$.
-Recently, Cao et al. \cite{CWWZ} established the existence of steady vortex rings with very general $f$ when $\lambda$ sufficiently large, including the special cases $f(s)=s_+^p$.
+Recently, Cao et al. \cite{CWWZ} established the existence of steady vortex rings with very general $f$ when $\lambda$ is sufficiently large, including the special cases $f(s)=s_+^p$.